KDE/documentation-develop-kde-org/content/docs/plasma/krunner/_index.md

 ##  "Running" a Match

-If a match is selected by the user and it is not a `Plasma::QueryMatch::InformationalMatch`, the Runner is once again called into action and the `run()` method is invoked.
+If a match is selected by the user and it is not a `KRunner::QueryMatch::InformationalMatch`, the Runner is once again called into action and the `run()` method is invoked.
 This method does not need to be thread safe, so we can code with a bit more ease here.
 Our example Runner has this for its implementation:

 {{< readfile file="/content/docs/plasma/krunner/homefilesrunner/homefilesrunner.cpp" highlight="cpp" start=104 lines=8 >}}